 Maria Sharapova Bio And Facts

 Maria Sharapova is a famous former professional tennis player.
 Her rise to fame came when she became the first Russian woman to win Wimbledon.
 She’s also had success at other high ranking tennis competitions and even the Olympics.
 However, she faced a lot of controversy when she was suspended from playing tennis after testing positive for banned substances.
-The substance was meldonium and she had been taking it since 2006 for health reasons.
-However, the substance was added to the list of banned substances in 2016 and Sharapova was still taking it.
-She was banned from playing tennis for 15 months.

 - Birthday: April 19th, 1987 (19-04-1987)